alphagov/government-service-design-manual/Copy and content/styleguide.md

     ### Links to documents:

-    Download ‘This is the document title’ (PDF, 69KB)\
+    Download 'This is the document title' (PDF, 69KB)\
      Check all links on preview before publishing.
-Make sure link text is helpful (eg not ‘click here’).
+Make sure link text is helpful (eg not 'click here').

     ### Lists